Lost-Empire-Entertainment/Elypso-hub/README.md

 **Elypso hub** is considered to be in a stable state, most of the features are functional but a full 2.0 rewrite is coming in the near future.

 The documentation for **Elypso hub** will be found at the [official website](https://elypsoengine.com) in the near future so please look there for information, this README file will not cover how to install or use this program.

-Please note - this is simply the repository for Elypso hub, it does not contain the engine or compiler source code.
+Please note - this is simply the repository for Elypso hub, it does not contain the engine source code.
-- Get the Elypso compiler from [here](https://github.com/Lost-Empire-Entertainment/Elypso-compiler)
-- Get the Elypso engine from [here](https://github.com/Lost-Empire-Entertainment/Elypso-engine)
+- Get Elypso engine from [here](https://github.com/Lost-Empire-Entertainment/Elypso-engine)

 ---